Isaac-Severinsen/hwc/README.md

 - If price is < 100 $/MWh then allow
 - if last charge period (30 mins) is more than 21 hours ago or there are less than 6 charge periods in the last 21 hours, then allow

-This gives an average price of 64.166 $/MWh, but 0 days without a full charge.
+This gives an average price of 64.166 $/MWh

 ![](simple2.png)

+And 0 days without a full charge!
 ![](simple2 periods active.png)